 Even drugs that don’t have any physical dependence can cause mental dependence.
 However, ISHA’s trained professionals are there to ensure that you take a consistent amount of ketamine on a prescribed schedule and to help you work through any possible ensuing issues.

 Research on ketamine therapy pharmacology has revealed that many of the effects seen in higher doses are mostly absent in lower doses.
 Experiences regarding dissociation, or the feeling of being completely detached from reality, and hallucinations are extremely rare in subdissociative doses.

 Another aspect that separates medically prescribed ketamine from recreational ketamine is the frequency of doses.
 Recreational ketamine users may self-dose multiple times per day or for many days on end without taking a break.
-The combination of high doses taken at a high frequency make ketamine have a high risk of physical and psychological addiction.
+The combination of high doses taken at a high frequency makes ketamine have a high risk of addiction.

 Under your ISHA’s supervision, you will take a predetermined, consistent amount of ketamine on a controlled schedule with constant monitoring.
-We will walk you through the process from start to finish and continuing watching you through our telehealth system to ensure that you have as positive of an experience as possible.
+We will walk you through the process from start to finish and continue monitoring you through our telehealth system to ensure that you have as positive of an experience as possible.